Bible Society Australia: Literacy

 Bible Society Australia has supported literacy projects across the globe, from Africa (South Africa, South Sudan) to the Middle East, to South East Asia.
 Recent literacy projects in Egypt, Pakistan and South Africa aim to benefit lower socioeconomic groups, such as women and children.

 Distribution

 In 2016, Bible Society distributed 70,000 Scripture resources to Christian ministries, including free Bibles to mission groups, chaplains in hospital, prison and the defence force, as well as school Scripture teachers.
 Overseas, Bible Society Australia supported the distribution of Scriptures and Bible reading materials to children in war torn Syria, hospitalised children in Nicaragrua, and prisoners in South Africa.

 Digital

 In 2016, a new Eternity digital news service was designed and launched.
 Eternity is Australia's largest Christian newspaper and is named in honour of 'Mr Eternity', Arthur Stace.
+Eternity's founding editor, John Sandeman, departed in early 2022, and Eternity was closed on 30 April 2024.

 In 2017, Bible Society Australia ran a campaign telling the story of Easter through a series of text messages.
 Given an uptake in the use of social media, particularly Bible apps, Bible Society Australia partnered with YouVersion to offer users a series of customised Bible reading plans, as part of its 200-year birthday celebrations.